aDecoy/rust-workshop/docs/docs/module0/1_why.md

 5. **Modern Language Features**: As you learn Rust, you'll discover it offers many of the features you enjoy in C#: pattern matching, async/await, LINQ-like iterators, and more.
 Rust often takes these concepts further with features like match exhaustiveness checking, a more powerful trait system, and first-class support for functional programming patterns.
 You'll have powerful tools for expressing your ideas clearly and concisely.

 6. **Ecosystem and Interoperability**: The Rust ecosystem has matured rapidly, with crates (packages) available for nearly everything you might need.
 Need to talk to databases?
 Process JSON?
 Build web APIs?
 There are mature, well-maintained libraries for all of these.
 Furthermore, Rust has excellent foreign function interface (FFI) capabilities, making it easy to integrate with existing C libraries or even interoperate with your .NET code when needed.

-## Why not Rust

-1. **Learning Curve**: I'll be honest with you—Rust has a steeper learning curve than many languages, including C#.
-The ownership and borrowing concepts will challenge you, especially in your first few weeks.
-You'll likely experience what Rustaceans call "fighting with the borrow checker" as you learn to structure your code to satisfy Rust's strict rules.
-Don't be discouraged!
-The struggle is temporary, and most developers report a "click moment" when these concepts suddenly make sense.
-The compiler provides extremely helpful error messages that guide you toward correct code, and the community is exceptionally welcoming to beginners.

-2. **Ecosystem Maturity**: While the Rust ecosystem has grown impressively, it's still younger than .NET's.
-Some specialized libraries might be less mature or feature-complete than their .NET counterparts.
-You may occasionally need to implement functionality yourself that would be available out-of-the-box in .NET.
-The good news is that the ecosystem is growing rapidly, and many libraries are already production-ready.

-3. **Team Adoption**: If you're working on a team, transitioning to Rust requires bringing everyone along on the learning journey.
-Finding experienced Rust developers for hiring can be more challenging than finding .NET developers, though this is changing as Rust's popularity continues to grow.
-You'll need to factor in training time and potential short-term productivity impacts when considering adoption.

-4. **Compile Times**: Rust is slower than compiling code than .NET.
-The compiler toolchain is complex, and as you'll see throughout the workshop there are a lot of safety checks that happen at compile time.
-This is beneficial, as it removes a whole class of runtime bugs.
-Equally, you will find yourself sat around waiting for compilation to happen.
-Particularly if you're working on a large code base with lots of dependencies.

-5. **Strictness**: The Rust compiler is strict.
-At some point in your Rust journey you'll find yourself swearing at the compiler wondering why the code you've written won't compile.
-The strictness is intentional, it stops you being a lazy programmer.
-Eventually, you'll come to appreciate this feature.
-I promise.

-## When to choose Rust

-Given these pros and cons, when should you as a .NET developer consider using Rust?

-- **Performance-critical systems**: When every millisecond counts
-- **Resource-constrained environments**: Edge computing, IoT devices, or high-density services
-- **Systems programming**: OS components, embedded systems, or drivers
-- **Security-sensitive applications**: Where memory safety issues could lead to exploits
-- **High-scale concurrent systems**: Handling thousands of simultaneous connections efficiently

-Rust doesn't need to replace all your C# code.
-Many organizations are adopting Rust strategically for specific components where its strengths provide the most benefit, while continuing to use .NET for other parts of their systems.

-Throughout this workshop, you'll learn how to assess where Rust makes sense for you and your projects, and how to leverage your existing .NET knowledge to become productive in Rust.